-Previously, every leftover material from plastic water bottles to organic wastes was destined to dump into a single garbage container.
+Previously, every leftover material from plastic water bottles to organic waste was destined to be dumped into a single garbage container.
 This system makes the recycling procedure a very troublesome task.
-Workers need to separate the recyclable items manually and then sold them to other companies for reuse.
+Workers need to separate the recyclable items manually and then sell them to other companies for reuse.

 Lately, a bin system was introduced to the general public to ease the entire process of recycling.
 This system consists of three trash containers, each colored and labeled separately for different types of waste items.

 A yellow bin is restricted for dumping clean paper, cardboard, aluminum/steel cans, and rigid plastic containers.

 A green bin is only used for disposing of small prunings and cuttings, leaves, shredded paper, pizza boxes, hair, and any food waste.
 This bin is highly restricted for biodegradable stuff.

 A red bin is for general household rubbish, including soft plastics (e.g. plastic wrap, bags, and bin liners), nappies, kitty litter, clothing, garden hoses, broken glassware, and foam packaging.

 Plastic contamination is everybody’s concern and we as a whole need to accomplish more.
 Be a part of an awareness campaign or participate voluntarily in cleaning water bodies in your hometown.
 Reuse plastic items at home, and transform it into useful stuff by using easy DIY ideas.
 You will feel a sense of satisfaction by playing your part in lessening the plastic scrap in landfills without spending a dime.